Dante-Nephilim/work-order-management/README.md

 - If the contractor is associated with the location, add the location to the bill
 - Calculate the total amount for the bill
 - Save the bill
+- generate pdf of all the bills in the system

 ---